KarolDuracz/scratchpad/MachineLearning/ML with EurekaLabs/04-05-2025 - EurekaLabs practice - MLP vs manual counting/README.md

 4. MLP -> https://github.com/EurekaLabsAI/mlp/tree/master (python mlp.py)

 <h2>TODO</h2>
 That is, checking whether MLP actually learns these combinations and what appears, for example, after 3 tokens?
+In other words.
+If a neural network sees several such examples WHAT EXACTLY DOES IT DO?
+That is, how exactly does it behave (learn) when it sees similar "batches". etc.